frett27/Ada-Raft/README.md

 We do **not** claim aviation-grade certification.
 The goal is a consensus core small enough to test thoroughly, informed by Ada’s correctness culture.

+There are currently work on client - server communication tuning, and performance.
+Don't expect yet on the example folder (first networked implementation), large performances in stress, and hardened procesus.

 ---

 ## How we validate correctness